1 February 2023

 Pneumonectomy.
 Surgery to remove an entire lung.
 This operation is performed on tumours located in the bronchi, the lung’s main airways, or when the tumour affects more than one lobe.

 Segmentectomy.
 Each lobe is in turn composed of several segments.
 When the tumour is small and located in a peripheral area of the lung, then just the affected segment can be removed and the rest of the lobe preserved.
-Segmentectomies are carried out in patients with benign or low malignancy tumours, in cases of lung metastasis due to a cancer originating in another organ, or in those patients who would not tolerate a broader lung resection given their overall condition.
+Segmentectomies are carried out in patientswith benign tumors, of low malignancy or those cancers of less than 2 cm in size that can ensure safe oncological margins.
+It is also indicated in cases of lung metastasis due to a cancer originating in another organ, or in those patients who would not tolerate a broader lung resection given their overall condition.

 As with any other surgery, that of lung cancer involves risks and complications.
 Some of the most common are: